heaversm/trinsic-building-access-proto/README.md

  1. Click on the organization tile to bring up the dashboard.
  2. Click on the **Credentials** tab on the left sidebar to navigate to the Credentials View.
  3. Click on the **Create Template** button using the **New Schema** option.
- 4. Name the Template "passport" and add the following values
+ 4. Name the Template "Building Access Verification" and add the following values
      - Name
      - Title
-     - Teamn
+     - Team
      - Access
      - Phone
      - Email